Staged

 Staged is a British television comedy series.
-Set and filmed during the COVID-19 pandemic in the United Kingdom, primarily using video-conferencing technology, the series star actors Michael Sheen and David Tennant as fictionalised versions of themselves.
+Set and filmed during the COVID-19 pandemic in the United Kingdom, primarily using video-conferencing technology, the series stars actors Michael Sheen and David Tennant as fictionalised versions of themselves.
 Simon Evans, Georgia Tennant, Anna Lundberg, and Lucy Eaton also star.
 The first series premiered 10 June 2020 on BBC One, and the second series premiered 4 January 2021 on BBC One.
 A Comic Relief New Year Special was uploaded to the BritBox YouTube page on 31 December 2021.
-A third series premiered 24 November 2022 on BritBox.
+A third series, BackStaged, premiered on 24 November 2022 on BritBox.

 Premise

 In the first series, Michael Sheen and David Tennant play fictionalised versions of themselves, trying to rehearse a performance of Luigi Pirandello's Six Characters in Search of an Author during lockdown via videoconference, while the underconfident director, Simon, struggles to keep control of the production.

 The second series follows the "real" Michael and David following the success of the first series of Staged.
 Simon begins work on an American remake of the first series but Michael and David are not asked to reprise their roles.

 The third series starts with Simon trying to get Michael and David to agree to a Christmas staged version of Six Characters in Search of an Author, and later A Christmas Carol, before becoming a metafictional behind the scenes documentary of the show entitled Backstaged.